 Proponents of herbal therapy argue that the FDA has frequently missed things when testing “approved” drugs.
 The drugs Vioxx and Seroquel have recently been found to cause serious side effects, resulting in wrongful death and injury claims.
 There are numerous examples of the FDA approving drugs without lengthy testing, or approving drugs when the clinical results were manufactured or dubious.

 Alternative practitioners can often point to thousands of years of anecdotal evidence that suggests certain alternative practices are successful.
 The Western medical community largely stands opposed to such practices, but as complementary medicine has advanced, there are now medical schools that teach “alternative” methods.
 Many physicians now embrace complementary medicine because it creates more options for addressing a medical condition.

-Some people turn to alternative medicine when the traditional medical community can offer them no help or cure for a condition.
-Again, anecdotal evidence suggests that certain therapies may help to improve quality of life for these people.
-Western physicians acknowledge the more established methods of alternative medicine and recommend alternative therapies for patients they cannot help through traditional medicine.
+Some people turn to non-traditional medicine when the traditional medical community can offer them no help or cure for a condition.
+Again, anecdotal evidence suggests certain therapies may help to improve quality of life for these people.
+Western physicians acknowledge the more established methods of non-traditional medicine and recommend alternative therapies for patients they cannot help through traditional medicine.
 While some physicians remain skeptical, alternative medicine is often looked upon as a last resort strategy.